Plan Now to Attend the 2019 SIOP Preconference Consortia!

 Consortia occur the day before the SIOP conference, so plan now!

 Participants must register prior to the conference and a fee is associated with each Consortium.
 Application to the Masters Consortium, Doctoral Consortium, and Early Career Practitioner Consortium (ECPC) is through nomination process (details are forthcoming!).
-The Junior Faculty Consortium does not require nominations so applicants may choose to attend when registering for the conference.
+The Junior Faculty Consortium does not require nominations so applicants may indicate interest when registering for the conference.

 Wendy Bedwell (firstname.lastname@example.org), Consortia Chair